ileri-oluwa-kiiye/u-net-medical-image-segmentation/README.md

-# U-Net for Medical Image Segmentation🩻
+# U-Net for Medical Image Segmentation

 This repository contains an implementation of the U-Net architecture for medical image segmentation tasks.
 U-Net is widely used in biomedical image analysis, especially for segmenting organs, tumors, and other medical features from scans such as MRI and CT.